 You probably already know that sitting too much is bad for you.
 Sedentary behavior increases your risk for countless diseases, including diabetes and heart disease.
 Unfortunately for many of us, our jobs demand that we sit at a desk all day.
-And unless you have a standing desk (a great option to suggest to your company!) that means sitting on your butt, hunched over, staring at a screen.
+And you end up sitting on your butt, hunched over, staring at a screen.

-These are just simple, gentle stretches that will help relieve muscle tension, prevent back pain, and re-energize you for the rest of your day.
+These are just simple, gentle stretches that will help relieve muscle tension, prevent back pain, and re-energize you during your day.
 Studies show that stretching breaks at work can help reduce job stress, cut back on common workplace injuries like strains and sprains, and boost productivity.

 Cat pose is a common yoga pose typically done on the ground, but we’ve modified it here so you can get the same benefits from a seated version.
 After sitting for a few hours, your back will need a nice stretch, and this pose does just that, while keeping your spine mobile.